PromaChow/DeepUIFuzz/README.md

-# Web UI Generation and Screenshot Tool
+# DeepUIFuzz: DeepUIFuzz: A Guided Fuzzing Strategy for Testing UI Component Detection Models

 This project consists of two main components: